HROlive/PATC-Big-Data-Analytics-BSC/README.md

 ## Description

 The objective of this course was to introduce the main concepts and technologies related to Big Data and Data Analytics and its applications to real projects.
-The course brought together key information technologies used in manipulating, storing, and analysing data.
+The course brought together key information technologies used in manipulating, storing, and analyzing data.

-Students were introduced to systems that can accept, store, and analyse large volumes of unstructured data.
-The learned skills can be used in data intensive application areas.
+Students were introduced to systems that can accept, store, and analyze large volumes of unstructured data.
+The learned skills can be used in data-intensive application areas.

 <a name="information"></a>
 ## Information

 The overall goals of this course were the following:
 > - Introduction to storage and process unstructured data.
 Main concepts of NoSQL databases;
-> - Large scale processing: Apache Spark and its core libraries for data manipulation, machine learning, data streams and graph analytics;
+> - Large-scale processing: Apache Spark and its core libraries for data manipulation, machine learning, data streams and graph analytics;
 > - Characterization of a data mining problem and its relation with business intelligence, dig data and exploratory statistics;
-> - Basics of Python deep learning technics with TensorFlow;
+> - Basics of Python deep learning techniques with TensorFlow;
 > - Basic concepts of data visualization and tools.

 More detailed information and links for the course can be found on the [course website](https://events.prace-ri.eu/event/1472/).